superlativeinstruments/manuals.playsuperlative.com/SB01/sequencer.md

 <article>

-The SB01 features a digital sequencer capable of storing and playing up to 256 steps.
+The SB01 features a digital sequencer capable of storing and playing up to 256 steps in different creative patterns.

 ::: {.prevent-break}
 ### Tempo Control{.unlisted}
-* Adjust the tempo using the LFO/CLK RATE knob.
+* Adjust the tempo using the `LFO/CLK RATE` knob.
-* Connect an external clock signal to the TRIG input.
+* Connect an external clock signal to the `TRIG` input.
-* Synchronize with an external MIDI clock.
+* Synchronize with an external `MIDI` clock.
 :::

 ::: {.prevent-break}